ichard26/next-pr-number/README.md

 **Features:**

-- **Client-side only** - There's is no backend service powering Next PR Number.
-Hosting only requires a static web server.
 - **Sharable URLs that autofill the repository** - Want your project's contributors to use Next PR Number?
 Give them a link that autofills and queries your repository for them for a seamless experience.
 [Here's an example.][example]